History of Moors Valley

 - 2004

-- Work to alter car park system begins, to allow for a ticketed ANPR system.
+- Work to alter the car parking system begins to allow for a ticketed ANPR system.

 - 2003